artwang31/Company-Staff-Retention-Analysis/README.md

 **Final Report:**

-**The final report had many visualizations.
-One of which was a macro-level view that displays staff retention for all companiesw within the network broken down by years of service, full-time/part-time employees, and self-identified demomgraphic information.**
+The final report had many visualizations.
+One of which was a macro-level view that displays staff retention for all companies within the network broken down by years of service, full-time/part-time employees, and self-identified demomgraphic information.

 ![Visualization 1](Retention-1.gif)

-**The second visualization displays the reasons why staff did not want to return to physical offices.
-This helped decision makers understand which issues staff were concerned with so they could decide which issues to address and how they would address them.**
+The second visualization displays a breakdown of the staff retention rates by departments within the network.
+The data can be partitioned along demographic lines, years of service, but also by job title and seniority.

 ![Visualization 2](Retention-2.gif)